-Also known as pig stations, pig launchers and pig receivers consist of specialist valves which control the pig propellant, and hence the pig.
+Also known as pig stations in process pigging systems, pig launchers and pig receivers consist of specialist valves which control the pig propellant, and hence the pig.

 The pigging sequence itself is extremely quick.
-Opening and closing of the valves in the launch and receive stations is carefully controlled and ensures the pig is safely propelled along the line without risk of contaminating the product.
-It also ensures clean in place (CIP) or normal processing can resume as soon as the pigging sequence has finished.
+Opening and closing of the valves in the launch and receive stations is carefully controlled and ensures the pig is propelled through the line with utmost safety, eliminating any risk of product contamination.

 Usually, the pig launcher stores the pig when not in use, and includes a housing to contain the pig.
-This housing is slightly larger than the pig to enable flow of water or cleaning fluids around the pig for CIP.
-The housing design also enables safe removal of the pig, for example for inspection or replacement.
-In HPS systems, the housings are designed so that it is possible to access the pig safely while normal processing is taking place.
-This means there’s no interruption or disruption to production if, for example, the pig needs changing.
+This housing is slightly larger than the pig itself, enabling the flow of water or cleaning fluids around the pig for CIP.

 Returning the Pig

-While the pig launcher introduces the pig into the process line, the basic role of the pig receiver is to send it back again when it has reached its destination.
-All HPS pigs are bi-directional, so can travel either way along the pipe (some manufacturers produce pigs that can only travel in one direction, which severely limits pigging system design and efficiency, particularly regarding automation).
+While the pig launcher introduces the pig into the process line, the pivotal role of the pig receiver is to send it back again when it has reached its destination.
+It’s worth noting that all HPS pigs are bi-directional, so can travel in either direction along the pipe (some manufacturers produce pigs that can only travel in one direction, which severely limits pigging system design and efficiency, particularly regarding automation).

-To see how different pigging systems operate, please take a look at these pigging system demonstration videos.
+For a visual demonstration of different pigging systems in action, please take a look at these pigging system demonstration videos.

-For more information about pigging system design, pig launchers, pig receivers or any other aspect of liquid product recovery, then please get in touch.
+Should you seek additional information regarding pigging system design, pig launchers, pig receivers, or any other aspect of liquid product recovery, please do not hesitate to contact us.